Insurance Companies

 Regards,

-***** *****Customer response
+***** *****Customer Answer

-10/28/2024
+Date: 10/28/2024

 I received a mailing from 'UPMC for Life' addressed to ******* ***** (my deceased mother) and filed a complaint to stop the practice, but it appears they will not stop.
 I also been receiving same mailings for ***** ***** (my deceased father) too.
 I have sent two faxes to the Corporate Attorney as well but no response to date.
-The Mailings need to stop and all I can do now is continue to file complaints since now not only my mother is still receiving the mailings but now my father as well.Customer response
+The Mailings need to stop and all I can do now is continue to file complaints since now not only my mother is still receiving the mailings but now my father as well.Customer Answer

-10/29/2024
+Date: 10/29/2024

-Please see attached.Business response
+Please see attached.Business Response

-11/04/2024
+Date: 11/04/2024

-See attached.Customer response
+See attached.Customer Answer

-11/05/2024
+Date: 11/05/2024

 Better Business Bureau: